 3 - PTE

 Each memory page is described by 1 “page table entries” (PTEs).
 PTEs are similar to primary key indexes.
 They describe the location of “this” page.
-The PTE memory structure is organized in a similar way as an Oracle index.
+The PTE memory structure is organized in a similar way as an database index.
 It has three layers, and up to three pointers need to be accessed to find where a given page is located.
 This can be a very time-consuming operation, so each modern CPU has a fixed number of Cache entries called the "TLB cache" (Translation Lookaside Buffer).
 Each PTE entry also takes some small amount of memory.
 If you have many processes, consuming a lot memory, the memory needed for PTEs can be significant.